mtcliff20/rust-intro/README.md

 # rust-intro
-An introduction to rust coding language
+An introduction to the rust coding language